Rihanna 777 Documentary... 7Countries7Days7Shows

 Rihanna 777 Documentary...
 7Countries7Days7Shows is the third live long-form video by Barbadian singer Rihanna.
-It was released on May 7, 2013 by Def Jam Recordings.
+It was released on May 7, 2013, by Def Jam Recordings.
 An edited version aired on May 6 on the Fox Network.
-It features behind-the-scene look of the singer's 777 Tour, a seven-date tour where she performed seven concerts in seven cities in seven countries accompanied with a group of fans and more than 150 journalists to promote her seventh studio album Unapologetic (2012).
+It features behind-the-scene look of the singer's 777 Tour, a seven-date tour where she performed seven concerts in seven cities in seven countries accompanied with a group of fans and more than 150 journalists to support her sixth studio album Talk That Talk (2011) and promote her seventh studio album Unapologetic (2012).